A load balancer probe.

 Variables are only populated by the server, and will be ignored when sending a request.

-Gets name of the resource that is unique within a resource group.
+The name of the resource that is unique within the set of probes used by the load balancer.
 This name can be used to access the resource.

 The protocol of the end point.
-Possible values are: 'Http', 'Tcp', or 'Https'.
 If 'Tcp' is specified, a received ACK is required for the probe to be successful.
 If 'Http' or 'Https' is specified, a 200 OK response from the specifies URI is required for the probe to be successful.
 Possible values include: "Http", "Tcp", "Https".